Carey Island is a large flat island off the west coast of Peninsula Malaysia in the Kuala Langat district of Selangor state.

 There is actually a beach on Pulau Carey.
 It is not the best in the world - it is strewn with abandoned tyres and other rubbish since it is facing the busy sea-lanes of the Straits of Malacca.
 I doubt that the water is suitable for swimming but there is a patch of white sand, there are fresh sea breezes and plenty of shellfish to find on the mudflats.

-There is a new expressway under construction (South Klang Valley Expressway) which should speed up travel time.
+There is a new expressway, the South Klang Valley Expressway has sped up travel time.

 While you are in the vicinity you might want to visit the Fo Guang Shan Dong Zen Temple, an interesting Chinese Buddhist temple complex at nearby Jenjarom, 10 minutes drive south from Telok Panglima Garang.